oatlog/oatlog/doc/report/main.typ

 === Worst-case optimal join <section_background_wcoj>

 WCOJs (worst-case optimal joins) are asymptotically optimal if we consider only the sizes of the relations @agmbound.
-A triangle join is a motivating example for this#footnote[Triangle joins are somewhat common for rewrite rules, for example $a * c + b * c -> (a + b) * c$ is secretly just a triangle join.]:
+A triangle join is a motivating example for this#footnote[Triangle joins are somewhat common for rewrite rules, for example is $a dot c + b dot c -> (a + b) dot c$ a triangle join.]:

 $
   "Foo"(a, b) join "Bar"(b, c) join "Baz"(c, a)
 $